 9. The building slowly deteriorates for lack of interest.

 Typically the sign in front of the church building says it all.
 It hasn’t been freshened up in years.
 Paint is chipping off the building.
 There is no longer any care taken for the grounds.
-The nursery smells of Hi Ho’s and old diaper pails, and looks like the 50s.
-The pastor’s office has a metal desk, some ancient wooden chairs, brown indoor/outdoor carpet, and a shelf with some old hymnals and a few study course books on it.
+The nursery smells of ground-in crackers and old diaper pails, and looks like the 50s.
+The pastor’s office has a metal desk, some ancient wooden chairs, brown indoor/outdoor carpet, and a shelf with some old hymnals and a few study course books on it (if you don’t know what those are, look there to find one).
 The kitchen has a tiny “ice box” and some formica covered counters.
 The church people don’t notice anymore, but the guests do.
 The member’s inattention to their property says, “We don’t really care anymore.”

 10. Pastors leave too soon having no sense of fulfillment in their work or hope of affecting any change.